-You are buying Hyaluronic Acid (also called sodium hyaluronate or HA), a component of connective tissue, belongs to a family of carbohydrate polymers known as glycosaminoglycans.
+You are buying Hyaluronic Acid (also called sodium hyaluronate or HA - from a bovine source), a component of connective tissue, belongs to a family of carbohydrate polymers known as glycosaminoglycans.
 Hyaluronic acid is found in many tissues of the body, such as skin, cartilage, and the vitreous humor.

 *NOTE: These statements have not been evaluated by the Food and Drug Administration.